CORONAVIRUS UPDATES AND RESOURCES

 - Providing care at home to someone who is sick with COVID-19

-- Direct physical contact with someone who has COVID-19 (i.e. hugging or kissing them)
+- Being in direct physical contact with someone who has COVID-19 (i.e. hugging or kissing them)

 - Sharing eating or drinking utensils with someone who has COVID-19

-- Exposure to respiratory droplets from someone who has COVID-19 (i.e. they sneezed or coughed on you)
+- Being exposed to respiratory droplets from someone who has COVID-19 (i.e. they sneezed or coughed on you)

 Employees who have tested positive for COVID-19 or been in close contact with someone who tested positive for COVID-19 must report this information to their supervisor and to Human Resources.